aniruddhtilak/Class_objects/README.md

 6. End of the program.

-**H.Leap year checker-** defines a calendar class for date input and leap year checking.
+**H. Leap year checker-** defines a calendar class for date input and leap year checking.
 Algorithm:

 1. Create a class named 'calendar':